foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 toolchain for Windows, it is recommended to cross-compile it using MinGW on Linux.
 Refer to "Building toolchain on Windows" section of this document.

+Note that GDB requires compiler with C++ 11 support, therefore it is not possible to build toolchain with GCC 4.4 on RHEL/CentOS 6.
+Toolchain still can be built on RHEL/CentOS 6 when using manually installed newer compiler, however it is out of scope of this document to describe how to do that.

 GNU toolchain for ARC has same standard prerequisites as an upstream GNU tool chain as documented in the GNU toolchain user guide or on the [GCC website](http://gcc.gnu.org/install/prerequisites.html)

-On Ubuntu 12.04/14.04 LTS those can be installed with following command (as root):
+On Ubuntu those can be installed with following command (as root):

     # apt-get install texinfo byacc flex libncurses5-dev zlib1g-dev \
       libexpat1-dev texlive build-essential git wget